f5devcentral/access-solutions/index.rst

-Access Policy Manager(APM) Solution Guides 1
+Access Policy Manager(APM) Solution Guides
 =============================================

-The site is reading root test
+Reading from docs folder

 The solutions documented on this site are designed to provide example configurations to address a given scenario.